Founder, Sisters in Education Circle (SIEC)

 ABEN puts the most powerful liberatory educational theories into action.
 Whether it's the Afrocentric praxis of teaching for freedom, culturally responsive teaching, culturally relevant pedagogy, culturally affirming or sustaining pedagogy, cultivating genius, abolitionist teaching, or humanizing pedagogy, ABEN brings these ideas alive and unlocks the highest potential of Black children through such innovative programming.
 It's thrilling to be connected to this work.

-In my spare time, I love learning anything I can about outer space or the oceans.
+I love learning anything I can about outer space or the oceans in my spare time.

 Akosua Lesesne is an Educational Design Leader.
 She specializes in developing and

 leading the implementation of education leader and instructional coaching, curriculum,

 programs, and pedagogy that employ an African American education for liberation

 approach to inspire Black learners.
 Her work leverages the transformative elements of

 the Black Teaching Tradition (BTT), a teacher development framework for the Black